Invariant part of class group and distribution of relative class group: Analytic continuation for generating series

 Note that for each $\delta>0$, it is absolutely and uniformly convergent in the half-plane $\sigma>1+\delta$.
 So given any class $\mathfrak{R}\in\operatorname{Cl}_K^{\mathfrak{m}}$, we have

 By taking the absolute value, we see that $f(s)$ is holomorphic in the closed half-plane $\sigma\geq1$.
 The identity already gives the holomorphic continuation of $l_1(\mathfrak{R},s)$ to the line $\sigma=1$ except at $s=1$, because $L(\chi,s)$ are all holomorphic functions in the open half-plane $\sigma>1$ that could be extended analytically to the line $\sigma=1$ except at $s=1$.
 And they are nonzero in some neighbourhood $V$ of the closed half-plane $\sigma\geq1$, as mentioned above.
+Since $V$ and $V\backslash\{s=1\}$ could be chosen to be simply connected, we see that the notation $\log L(\chi,s)$ also makes sense in the corresponding region.

 The behaviour of $l_1(\mathfrak{R},s)$ at $s=1$ is given by the pole behaviour of $L(\chi,s)$.
 To be precise, if $\chi$ has conductor other than $1$, then $L(\chi,s)$ is holomorphic at $s=1$ with $L(\chi,1)\neq0$.
 Else if $\chi_0$ is the principal character, then $L(\chi_0,s)$ differs $\zeta_K(s)$ by a finite number of factors (in the sense of Euler form).
 So there exists some holomorphic function $g(s)$ at $s=1$ such that